 While we are still on this small fraction of this map, we can even solve a third mystery called the Cursus.
 Many a strange theory has tried to resolve this feature, yet with this map series to answered is painfully obvious.

-In the past the prehistoric rivers used to flow through the centre of this site.
-On one shore we find a Long Barrow made for the dead and on the opposite shoreline we find a Round barrow (no doubt representing the living).
+In the past, the prehistoric rivers used to flow through the centre of this site.
+On one shore we find a Long Barrow made for the dead and on the opposite shoreline we find a Round Barrow (no doubt representing the living).
 So the Cursus represents the 'voyage' to the afterlife - But how do we know this?

-Voyage to the afterlife as seen in Egypt and Mesopotamia
+|Voyage to the afterlife as seen in Egypt and Mesopotamia|

-The religious traditions of ancient Egypt and Mesopotamian (as I will show in my new book released in June 2014 - Dawn of the Lost Civilisation) have always depicted death as a journey across water to the afterlife.
+The religious traditions of ancient Egypt and Mesopotamian (as I will show in my new book released in June 2014 - Dawn of the Lost Civilisation) have always depicted death as a journey across the water to the afterlife.
 Here is a Mesopotamian picture of that same voyage and the walls of Egyptian temples show similar depictions of this most ancient belief system.

 3. Vespasian's Camp

 There has been a lot of media reporting about 'amazing and surprising' finds at a site close to Stonehenge called Vespasian's Camp - well it's no surprise to me for as you see it was an island in the Mesolithic (which means they needed a boat) and a prominent peninsula in the Neolithic.
-For it was a trading post for those who travelled north from either Old Sarum to Avebury (the superhighway M25 of the Neolithic) or Stonehenge and therefore Vespasian's camp is the 'Clacket Lane' were you would have stop for quick wild boar burger or an overnight stay.
+For it was a trading post for those who travelled north from either Old Sarum to Avebury (the superhighway M25 of the Neolithic) or Stonehenge and therefore Vespasian's camp is the 'Clacket Lane' where you would have a stop for quick wild boar burger or an overnight stay.

-But I know what you are thinking - how do we know you knew they would find Mesolithic artefacts long ago?....... so lets make a prediction for the future, which is another positive aspect of these ancient treasure maps.
+But I know what you are thinking - how do we know you knew they would find Mesolithic artefacts long ago?....... so let's make a prediction for the future, which is another positive aspect of these ancient treasure maps.

 And that site is...